 Every website has a purpose, it’s there for a reason.
 As a business owner, you may know what you want your website to do, but do your website visitors?
+Calls to action are the answer!

-You could have the best value for money service on the internet, a revolutionary product which will change people’s lives, or a simple yet effective website which drives traffic from your impressive Search Engine Optimisation techniques.
+You could have the best value for money service on the internet, a revolutionary product that will change people’s lives, or a simple yet effective website that drives traffic from your impressive Search Engine Optimisation techniques.
 But if it isn’t clear what you want the user to do once they come to your site, you may as well be shouting into thin air.
 They’re gone, and they may not come back.

 Hold on, what’s a Call To Action?